Article

 Seaborn

-Seaborn is a python data visualization library that helps create beautiful visualizations.
-Built on top of the popular plotting library matplotlib, Seaborn takes care of some common issues users face while plotting data using matplotlib.
+Seaborn is a Python data visualization library that helps create beautiful visualizations.
+Built on top of the popular plotting library Matplotlib, Seaborn takes care of some common issues users face while plotting data using Matplotlib.
 For example, it has several functions for visualizing univariate and bivariate distributions.

 • Versatility.
 Seaborn can easily load and process data from a variety of sources.